Mintygadhok/abletrace-lab-docs/Section_6.md

 Written down because it is the thing this section exists to show, and it is not visible from any single entry.

-THREE TIMES THIS WEEK — J80, J81, J82 — a claim was found to be false
+FOUR TIMES THIS WEEK — J80, J81, J82, J83 — a claim was found to be
-that had been stamped "confirmed" and copied into three or four documents.
-In every case the original reading was wrong, nobody re-checked it, and the copies outlived the strike.
+false that had been stamped "confirmed" and copied into three or four documents.
+In every case the original was never re-checked, and the copies outlived the strike.

 THE SAME SHAPE APPEARS EARLIER:
   S13   every fix having zero effect for weeks, because one config